wiris/html-integrations/README.md

 ## Privacy policy

 The [MathType Privacy Policy](http://www.wiris.com/mathtype/privacy-policy) covers the data processing operations for the MathType users.
-It is an addendum of the company’s general Privacy Policy and the [general Privacy Policy](https://wiris.com/en/privacy-policy) still applies to MathType users
+It is an addendum of the company’s general Privacy Policy and the [general Privacy Policy](https://wiris.com/en/privacy-policy) still applies to MathType users.

 ## License